 - Group Projects: Group projects aim to encourage teamwork, participation and communication through the completion of real-world tasks that use English with an authentic purpose.
 The weekly project culminates in a presentation evening in which groups display and present their work.

 - Assessment: At the end of the course, teachers will assess students' skills in reading, writing, speaking and listening, as well as their overall English proficiency to provide students with a realistic determination of their English ability.
 All students will receive a certificate of recommended English level measured against the CEFR scale, which can be applied against other international English exams such as Cambridge ESOL & IELTS.

 Oxford University Summer English Courses consist of a well-balanced programme of English tuition, activities, sports and excursions.
 The structured programme includes:

 - 25 hours of tuition per week

-- Multi-tier syllabus incorporating language study, language for life, group project, academic skills and excursion link sessions
+- Multi-tier syllabus incorporating language study, academic skills, electives, group project and excursion link sessions

 - End-of-course Assessment & Certificate

 - Insurance and Airport transfers (Heathrow & Gatwick airports between 10:00-20:00 GMT)

 Outside language tuition, students will improve language skills through a broad range of sporting, cultural and entertaining activities, such as: